-In August the new museum space at Hamptonne was opened.
-The Tchèrquéthie Joan Stevens - or cart shed, is named in honour of the late president of the Société Jersiaise (1971 to 1974) who authored a series of important books on the Island's heritage.
+In August, the new museum space at Hamptonne was opened.
+The 'Tchèrquéthie Joan Stevens' - or cart shed - is named in honour of the late president of the Société Jersiaise (1971 to 1974), who authored a series of important books on the Island's heritage.

-In September the Education Team won the prestigious Sandford Award for Heritage Education for the programme it delivers to schoolchildren visiting Mont Orgueil.
-The fantastic new exhibition Jersey Museum, Art Gallery & Victorian House also opened.
-This is called 'La Tèrr'rie d'Jèrri - d's histouaithes dé not'Île', which is in the Island's traditional language of Jèrriais and translates as 'Being Jersey - Stories of our Island'.
+In September, the Education team won the prestigious Sandford Award for Heritage Education for the programme it delivers to schoolchildren visiting Mont Orgueil.
+The fantastic new exhibition at Jersey Museum, Art Gallery & Victorian House also opened.
+This is called 'La Tèrr'rie d'Jèrri - d's histouaithes dé not'Île', which is in the Island's traditional language of Jèrriais and translates as 'Being Jersey - stories of our Island'.

-Jersey Heritage Trust was awarded two accolades in the Visitor Attraction Quality Assurance Scheme, (VAQAS) run by Visit England, with Hamptonne winning the Welcome award and La Hougue Bie (in partnership with BSK) winning the Quality Food and Drink award.
+Jersey Heritage was awarded two accolades in the Visitor Attraction Quality Assurance Scheme, (VAQAS) run by Visit England, with Hamptonne winning the Welcome award and La Hougue Bie (in partnership with Beresford Street Kitchen) winning the Quality Food and Drink award.

-Aspiring Jersey Island Geopark project saw new signage erected at dolmens and other historic monuments across the Island to provide visitors with the most up-to-date information about these special sites and their locations.
-The signage project involved Geopark partners, including Jersey Heritage, La Société Jersiaise, Jersey National Park, Government of Jersey, National Trust for Jersey and Megalithic Routes.
+The aspiring Jersey Island Geopark project saw new signage erected at dolmens and other historic monuments across the Island to provide visitors with the most up-to-date information about these special sites and their locations.
+The signage project involved Geopark partners, including Jersey Heritage, Société Jersiaise, Jersey National Park, Government of Jersey, National Trust for Jersey and Megalithic Routes.

-Works to Elizabeth Castle which comprise the renovation of the site's Georgian military hospital, and 18th century officers' quarters and the multipurpose meeting and function room, with kitchen and toilet facilities continues to near completion, with a tentative opening date of mid-2025.
+Works to Elizabeth Castle, which comprise the renovation of the site's Military Hospital, 18th century Officers' Quarters and the multipurpose meeting and function room, with kitchen and toilet facilities, continues to near completion, with a tentative opening date of mid-2025.

-2024 saw the sites (with the exception of Elizabeth Castle) opened all year round.
-Our education team saw a remarkable 14,303 students showing what significant education value heritage is to the Island's children.
+In 2024, the sites (with the exception of Elizabeth Castle) opened all year round.
+Our Education team saw a remarkable 14,303 students, showing what significant education value heritage is to the Island's children.
 Islanders visited our sites around 60,000 times in the year, with another 140,000 visits by tourists to the Island.